paoloascia/FuRBO/README.md

 └───Tutorials
     |       └───`FuRBO_restart.ipynb`: Jupiter Notebook on how to set up FuRBO with restarts
     |       └───`FuRBO_single.ipynb`: Jupiter Notebook on how to set up FuRBO without restarts
-└───Benchmarks
+└───Tests
+    |   └───ablation_study: folder with the raw data to plot the ablation study performed
+    |       |             └───batch_size: folder with raw data for the ablation study on the batch size.
+The following batches are evaluated: q=1, 1D, 2D, 3D, 4D, 5D
+    |       |             └───doe_size: folder with raw data for the ablation study on the initial sample set size.
+The following sizes are evaluated: doe=1D, 3D, 5D, 10D
+    |       |             └───inspector_percentage: folder with raw data for the ablation study on the percentage of inspectors used to define the trust region.
+The following percentages are evaluated: p=0.01, 0.05, 0.1, 0.2
+    |   └───across-algorithm-performance: folder with the raw data to plot the comparison between FuRBO and other common constrained optimization algorithms
-    |        └───SCBO: comparison between FuRBO and SCBO on the BBOB-Constrained benchmark
+    |   └───bbob-constrained-suite: folder containing all the raw data to assess the performance of FuRBO against SCBO on the bbob-constrained benchmark suite.
 └───Figures: figures used throughout the git
 ```

 ## Examples and Benchmarking
-- For examples on how to set up the FuRBO optimization loop, please refer to the Jupyter notebooks in the Tutorial folder.
+- For examples of how to set up the FuRBO optimization loop, please refer to the Jupyter notebooks in the Tutorial folder.
 In this folder, the following examples are available:
 	- Maximization of the 10D Ackley function under two easy constraint functions without restarts
 	- Maximization of the 10D Ackley function under two easy constraint functions with restarts

-- To understand how FuRBO performs, please refer to the benchmarks available.
-Currently, the FuRBO has been compared with
+- To understand how FuRBO performs, please refer to the tests available.
+To load and plot the data related, please download the desired folder and unzip the folder named "Experiments".
+Then, run the python script within the folder.
+The plot will be saved directly in this folder.
+The following studies are available:
-	- Scalable Constrained Bayesian Optimization (SCBO) [1]
+	- Performance of FuRBO on the bbob-constrained benchmark suite compared to SCBO with batch size 3D (folder: bbob-constrained-suite);
+ 	- Comparison between a random sampling, COBYLA, CMA-ES, Constrained-EI, SCBO and FuRBO on a sequential optimization on a selection of functions from the bbob-constrained benchmark suite (folder: across-algorithm-performance)
+  	- An ablation study on the influence of the following hyper-parameters:
+  		- initial sample set size (folder: ablation_study -> doe_size)
+  	 	- batch size per iteration (folder: ablation_study -> batch_siye)
+  	  	- the percentage of inspectors to define the trust region (folder: ablation_study -> inspectors_percentage)

 [1]: David Eriksson and Matthias Poloczek.
 Scalable constrained Bayesian optimization.
 In International Conference on Artificial Intelligence and Statistics, pages 730–738.
 PMLR, 2021. doi: [10.48550/arxiv.2002.08526](https://doi.org/10.48550/arxiv.2002.08526).